fionanealon/iris-data-set-project/README.md

 3. min.py - A python script to calculate the minimum of each column
 4. median.py - A python script to calculate the median of each column
 5. sum.py - A python script to calculate the sum of each column
+6. std.py -  A python script to calculate the standard deviation of each column

 **1. mean.py - A python script to calculate the mean of each column**